 The HED strings that appear in a HED column must be valid HED strings.
-If the first column is not called onset, the assembled annotation for the tabular file cannot contain any of the tags Onset, Offset, or Inset.

-Definitions many not appear in the HED column of a tabular file or in any entry of a JSON sidecar that contains items other than definitions.
+Definitions many not appear in the HED column of a tabular file.
+Definitions may not appear in any entry of a JSON sidecar corresponding to a column of the tabular file.